-Beeswax – Taken from the honeycomb of bees, Beeswax has been used for centuries for all types of purposes, from embalming, to candles, ointment, cosmetic products and more.
-In fold medicine, it also formed the basis for many healing salves.
-Honey bees were introduced to North America in the early seventeenth century and Native Americans called them “white man’s flies,” since their presence indicated a colonist settlement nearby.
+Beeswax – Taken from the honeycomb of bees, Beeswax has been used for centuries for all types of purposes, from embalming to candles, ointment, cosmetic products, and more.
+It has also formed the basis for many healing salves.
+Honey bees were introduced to North America in the early seventeenth century, and Native Americans called them “white man’s flies” since their presence indicated a colonist settlement nearby.
 However, the indigenous people of the Americas had utilized wild bees in their products for many hundreds of years.
-It was and still is used for making medical ointments, when mixed with herbs, and as a balm for burns.
+It was and still is used for making medical ointments when mixed with herbs and as a balm for burns.
 It is also said to dilate blood vessels, thereby improving blood circulation.
 Beeswax should only be used externally.
 It can cause blockage of the intestines of swallowed.

-Blackberry – Officially called Rubus Fruticosus, its root-bark and leaves, have long been used in the healing of a number of medical problems.
-Making a tea from the root is often used to sooth stomach problems, dysentery, and diarrhea, has been found to be helpful in reducing swelling, and stimulate the entire system.
+Blackberry – Officially called Rubus Fruticosus, its root-bark and leaves have long been used in the healing of a number of medical problems.
+Making tea from the root is often used to soothe stomach problems, dysentery, and diarrhea has been found to be helpful in reducing swelling and stimulate the entire system.
 Externally, a decoction of leaves is used as a gargle to treat sore throats, mouth ulcers, gum inflammations, thrush, and as a general mouthwash.

 Black Cohosh – Officially known as Cimicifuga Racemosa, this white-blooming plant from the buttercup family is native to the woodlands throughout Eastern North America.
 Also called black bugbane, black snakeroot, rattle weed, and fairy candle.
-Native Americans, including the Winnebago, Dakota, and the Oklahoma Delaware, were known to have used the root of the plant in teas to heal various problems including gynecological, sore throats, cough, headache, kidney problems and depression.
-The Cherokee, on the other hand, used the roots to make an alcohol beverage.
-Externally, the herb was often combined with others and blown over patients during rituals, and used in sweat baths.
+Native Americans, including the Winnebago, Dakota, and the Oklahoma Delaware, were known to have used the root of the plant in teas to heal various problems, including gynecological, sore throats, cough, headache, kidney problems, and depression.
+The Cherokee, on the other hand, used the roots to make an alcoholic beverage.
+Externally, the herb was often combined with others and blown over patients during rituals and used in sweat baths.
 Today, it continues to be used for gynecological problems, including pre-menstrual tension and menopause, as well as arthritis, aches, colds, nervous conditions, respiratory ailments, Tinnitus, and Sciatica.

 Black Elderberry – See Elder.

 Boneset – Officially called Eupatorium Perfoliatum, is part of the aster family and contains up to 60 species.
-Native to temperate regions of North America, it has also been called ague weed, feverwort, thoroughwort or snakeroot.
+Native to temperate regions of North America, it has also been called ague weed, feverwort, thoroughwort, or snakeroot.
 Though it has been found to be poisonous, it was used by the Iroquois, Delaware, Cherokee, Mohegan, and Menominee to treat colds and fever.
-The Alabama used it for stomach aches and the Cherokee, as a laxative.
+The Alabama used it for stomach aches and the Cherokee as a laxative.
 High in magnesium, calcium, niacin, and phosphorus, it has also been effective in the treatment of dengue fever, arthritis, certain infectious diseases, migraines, intestinal worms, flu, malaria, and diarrhea.
-Generally used in a tea, dried leaves rather than fresh leaves, will eliminate the potentially toxic chemicals.
+Generally used in tea, dried leaves rather than fresh leaves will eliminate the potentially toxic chemicals.
 Caution is advised as the toxic compounds can cause liver damage.
-Side effects include muscular tremors, weakness, and constipation; and overdoses may be deadly.
+Side effects include muscular tremors, weakness, and constipation, and overdoses may be deadly.

 Boswellia – Also known as frankincense, Boswellia has been used for thousands of years.
-Native to India, it is a type of tree known for its fragrant resin which has many pharmacological uses particularly as anti-inflammatories.
+Native to India, it is a type of tree known for its fragrant resin, which has many pharmacological uses, particularly as anti-inflammatories.
 It has been used in the treatment of asthma, fever, rheumatism, gastrointestinal problems, depression, arthritis, inflammatory bronchial infection, jaundice, ringworm, skin diseases, syphilis, and stomach ache.
-It has also been used as an expectorant, antiseptic, to lower cholesterol, and reduce body weight.
-It should not be used by the pregnant, breast-feeding women and children.
+It has also been used as an expectorant, antiseptic to lower cholesterol and reduce body weight.
+It should not be used by pregnant, breastfeeding women, and children.

-Broom Snakeweed – Officially known as Gutierrezia Sarothrae, it is native to the west and southwest portions of the United States, and is also simply called snakeweed.
+Broom Snakeweed – Officially known as Gutierrezia Sarothrae, it is native to the west and southwest portions of the United States and is also simply called snakeweed.
 Southwestern Indians and Mexicans used it for multiple treatments.
-The Blackfoot boiled the roots and inhaled the steam for respiratory ailments, the Comanche used the leaves in a decoction for whooping cough.
-The Sioux used it for colds, cough, and vertigo.
-Others used the fresh flowers or roots for diarrhea, as bath for fever, as a poultice for bruises, sores, rheumatism.
-It was probably most widely used by the Navajo, who used it for headache, on wounds, applied it to insect stings and snake bites, utilized a decoction of the root for painful urination, stomachache, colds, fever, and promote the expulsion of the placenta after childbirth.
-If was often used as an ingredient in sweat baths and sweat lodges.
+The Blackfoot boiled the roots and inhaled the steam for respiratory ailments; the Comanche used the leaves in a decoction for whooping cough.
+The Sioux used it for colds, coughs, and vertigo.
+Others used the fresh flowers or roots for diarrhea, as a bath for fever, as a poultice for bruises, sores, rheumatism.
+It was probably most widely used by the Navajo, who used it for headaches, on wounds, applied it to insect stings and snake bites, utilized a decoction of the root for painful urination, stomachache, colds, fever, and promote the expulsion of the placenta after childbirth.
+It was often used as an ingredient in sweat baths and sweat lodges.

-Buffaloberry – Officially called as Shepherdia, there are three species called Silver Buffaloberry (Shepherdia Argentea,) Canada Buffaloberry or Russet Buffaloberry (Shepherdia Canadensis,) and Round-leaf Buffaloberry Shepherdia Rotundifolia.
-These small shrubs with bitter tasting berries are native to northern and western North America.
+Buffaloberry – Officially called Shepherdia, there are three species called Silver Buffaloberry (Shepherdia Argentea,) Canada Buffaloberry or Russet Buffaloberry (Shepherdia Canadensis,) and Round-leaf Buffaloberry Shepherdia Rotundifolia.
+These small shrubs with bitter-tasting berries are native to northern and western North America.
 Also called soapberry, bullberry, rabbitberry, chaparral berry, silverleaf, and soopolallie, the berries and other parts of the plant have long been used as food, medicine, and dye.
 Of the three types, the Russet Bufalloberry had the most uses.
-Very often used for food, it was popular in the productions of “Indian ice cream,” which was a frothy desert made of hot water, buffaloberries, and sugar.
-It was also used for other beverages, preserves, porridge, sauces, dried cakes and more.
-Parts of the plant as well as the berries were used to treat constipation, tuberculosis, swelling, cuts, arthritis, venereal diseases, stomach troubles, fever, broken bones, mosquito bites, sore eyes, acne, boils, gallstones, toothache, headache, and a gynecological problems.
-Buffaloberries are edible, but quite sour, and afterwards leave the mouth a little dry.
-The berries are commonly eaten raw, but only after the first frost has naturally sweetened them, and then in moderation.
+Very often used for food, it was popular in the productions of “Indian ice cream,” which was a frothy dessert made of hot water, buffaloberries, and sugar.
+It was also used for other beverages, preserves, porridge, sauces, dried cakes, and more.
+Parts of the plant as well as the berries were used to treat constipation, tuberculosis, swelling, cuts, arthritis, venereal diseases, stomach troubles, fever, broken bones, mosquito bites, sore eyes, acne, boils, gallstones, toothache, headache, and gynecological problems.
+Buffaloberries are edible but quite sour and afterwards leave the mouth a little dry.
+The berries are commonly eaten raw, but only after the first frost has naturally sweetened them and then in moderation.
 Overindulgence can cause diarrhea and may be fatal.

-Burdock – Officially called Arctium Lappa, this plant is a member of the sunflower family, and is also known as Cocklebur and Bardana.
+Burdock – Officially called Arctium Lappa, this plant is a member of the sunflower family and is also known as Cocklebur and Bardana.
 Though it originated in Eurasia, it was adopted and used by Native Americans for centuries.
-Its roots have long been eaten around the world as a vegetable and has many medicinal uses in treatment gastrointestinal ailments and respiratory problems.
-Native American uses included crushing the roots and leaves for skin care, including sores and ulcers, and treating rheumatism by the Cherokee, Maliseet, Menominee, Micmac, and Chippewa tribes.
-The Iroquois were known to use the roots to aid in circulation and and to purify the blood.
+Its roots have long been eaten around the world as a vegetable and have many medicinal uses in treating gastrointestinal ailments and respiratory problems.
+Native American uses included crushing the roots and leaves for skincare, including sores and ulcers, and treating rheumatism by the Cherokee, Maliseet, Menominee, Micmac, and Chippewa tribes.
+The Iroquois were known to use the roots to aid in circulation and to purify the blood.
 The Potawatomi also used it as a blood purifier and general tonic in teas.
-Rich in chromium, iron, magnesium, thiamin, phosphorus, potassium, vitamin A, and zinc, the Indians also utilized it as food, drying the roots to add to soups, and using the young leaves as greens.
+Rich in chromium, iron, magnesium, thiamin, phosphorus, potassium, vitamin A, and zinc, the Indians also utilized it as food, drying the roots to add to soups and using the young leaves as greens.
 Many tribes also utilized burdock in ceremonial uses.
 This herb should be avoided if pregnant or nursing.